Severson-Group/eMach/docs/source/mechanical_analyzers/rotor_critical_speed_analyzer.rst

 Example Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The following example code set demonstrates how to initialize instances of class object `RotorCriticalSpeedProblem` and `RotorCriticalSpeedAnalyzer`.
+The following example demonstrates how to initialize instances of ``RotorCriticalSpeedProblem`` and ``RotorCriticalSpeedAnalyzer``.
-Matierial properties for `S45C` medium carbon steel are used for the following example.
+Material properties for ``S45C`` medium carbon steel are used.
 The first code block initializes the material dictionary:

 .. code-block:: python